d3Xm/pwnbox/README.md

 ### ChangeLog

 #### 2021-04-10
-based on the work from 0xTac and skysider, changed base image, added checksec, added PS1 to bashrc, removed ZSH, assured correct timezone for SE. corrected issue with installing pip2, changed entrypoint
+changed base image, added checksec, added PS1 to bashrc, removed ZSH, assured correct timezone for SE. corrected issue with installing pip2, changed entrypoint
+#### 2021-04-11
+Removed initialization of .gdbinit from Dockerfile, and added the setup for gdb and gdb-plugins with https://github.com/d3Xm/gdb-peda-pwndbg-gef fixed typos, fixed issue with angelheap() and module source error.